Arduino Soil Moisture Sensor Tutorial - Complete Wiring Guide & Code

 Soil Moisture Monitoring Device

-Build your own compact smart Smart Agriculture Monitoring System with ESP8266 based battery powered soil moisture probe with Arduino and basic components.
-If there is a situation where you need to measure the soil moisture of a large area this little wireless device can be a lifesaver.
+Build your own compact smart Smart Agriculture Monitoring System with an ESP8266-based battery-powered soil moisture probe with Arduino and basic components.
+If there is a situation where you need to measure the soil moisture of a large area, this little wireless device can be a lifesaver.

 Automatic irrigation System